IMSY-DKFZ/self-distilled-swin/readme.md

 # 2- Dataset
-* CholecT45: You can request the dataset access [in the CholecT45 dataset's repository](https://github.com/CAMMA-public/cholect45):
+* **CholecT45:** You can request the dataset access [in the CholecT45 dataset's repository](https://github.com/CAMMA-public/cholect45).
-* Annotations: The dataloader expects the annotations in a csv format, in order to generate the annotations csv file, run the following command
+* **Annotations:** The dataloader expects the annotations in a csv format, in order to generate the annotations csv file, run the following command

 ```
 python parse.py
 ```

-Once the CholecT45.csv files is created, the final CholecT45 folder structure should be as following:
+Once the CholecT45.csv file is generated, the final CholecT45 folder structure should be as following:
 - CholecT45
   - data
     - VID01